javiiie09/deej_bluetooth/README.md

 - Lightweight desktop client, consuming around 10MB of memory
 - Runs from your system tray
 - Helpful notifications to let you know if something isn't working
+- Wireless connection
+- See your volume levels on the display

 ## How it works

 ### Hardware

 - The sliders are connected to 5 (or as many as you like) analog pins on an Arduino Nano/Uno board.
 They're powered from the board's 5V output (see schematic)
-- The board connects via a USB cable to the PC
+- The board connects via a USB cable or bluetooth to the PC

 #### Schematic